fmichea/lpbm/README.markdown

 Features
 --------

-* LPBM is splited in several sub-modules.
-Including config management, articles management, authors management and blog generation.
+* LPBM is split in several sub-modules.
+Including configuration management, articles management, authors management and blog generation.
 * You only need to know markdown to write articles.
-Every meta-dta is stored in ini files, meaning you can manage them with any CVS.
+Every meta-data is stored in ini files, meaning you can manage them with any CVS.
 * You can have any number of authors on articles, and any number of categories.
 * Simple code embedding into articles. (using pygments).